-If you’re thinking of trying something new on-farm, or are facing challenges and would like to talk to someone with experience, sign-up today and we’ll be in touch with a support farmer who best suits your situation.
+If you’re thinking of trying something new on-farm, or are facing challenges and would like to talk to someone with experience, sign up today and we’ll be in touch.
+You can either sign up to receive support, or sign up to register as a support farmer.

 This service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.

 our areas of support include, but are not limited to:

 - Milking intervals e.g OAD/16hrs

 Pasture and Feed

 - Using supplements